 \begin{rem}The basic open problem is whether

-is a pull-back, i.e., whether for a bounded geometry object $X$ in $\CM$ the condition that $\cp(X)$ is discrete implies that $X$ is discrete.
-In this case If the coarse homology theory $\cO^{\infty,\strg}\bP$ would be strong (which is also not known), then the answer would be yes.
+is a pullback; i.e., whether for a bounded geometry object $X$ in $\CM$ the condition that $\cp(X)$ is discrete implies that $X$ is discrete.
+In this case If the coarse homology theory $\cO^{\infty,\strg}\bP$ were strong (which is also not known), then the answer would be yes.
 In this case the restriction of the coarse assembly map to bounded geometry objects could be identified with the counit of the adjunction (which exists unconditionally for formal reasons)